 Coronavirus: Americans Cheer As Evacuation Flight From Wuhan Reaches U.S.

-More than 200 Americans who were evacuated from Wuhan, China, because of the deadly new strain of coronavirus cheered as their plane landed in Alaska late Tuesday night.
-It was a moment of relief and joy amid a rush to help ensure the passengers don't have the respiratory virus, officials say.
+More than 200 Americans who were evacuated from Wuhan, China, because of the deadly new strain of coronavirus cheered as their plane landed in Alaska late Tuesday.
+It was a moment of relief and joy, even as health workers rushed to ensure that passengers don't have the respiratory virus.

-"The whole plane erupted in cheers when the crew said, 'Welcome home to the United States,' " said Alaska's Chief Medical Officer Dr. Anne Zink.
+"The whole plane erupted in cheers when the crew said, 'Welcome home to the United States,' " said Anne Zink, Alaska's chief medical officer.
 She described the scene as "a moving and uplifting experience."

-The chartered airliner — a Kalitta Air Boeing 747 — is now on its way to the March Air Reserve Base in Riverside, Calif., about 65 miles east of Los Angeles.
-It's scheduled to land around 8 a.m. local time, according to the flight tracking site Flightradar24.
+The chartered airliner — a Kalitta Air Boeing 747 — is now on its way to the March Air Reserve Base in California's Riverside County, about 65 miles east of Los Angeles.
+It was scheduled to land around 8 a.m. local time, according to the flight tracking site Flightradar24.

 The 201 passengers on the flight have undergone four health screenings: two in Wuhan before their flight took off, and two after their arrival in Anchorage.